espinu/MagistralSwift/README.md

 ### Connection Callback
 It usually takes milliseconds to establish connection to the Network and be able to use Magistral functions.

-Thus, to get notified when connection is ready you provide additional [callback](http://en.wikipedia.org/wiki/Callback_%28computer_programming%29) parameter.
-It contains connection status  and reference to Magistral instance:
+Thus, to get notification when connection is ready you provide additional [callback](http://en.wikipedia.org/wiki/Callback_%28computer_programming%29) parameter.
+It contains connection status and reference to the Magistral instance:

 ```swift
 import MagistralSwift